rust-lang/book/src/ch05-00-structs.md

 To use a struct, we create an *instance* of that struct by specifying concrete values for each of the fields.
-Creating an instance is done by declaring a binding with `let`, stating the name of the struct, then curly braces with `key: value` pairs inside it where the keys are the names of the fields and the values are the data we want to store in those fields.
+Creating an instance is done by declaring a variable with `let`, stating the name of the struct, then curly braces with `key: value` pairs inside it where the keys are the names of the fields and the values are the data we want to store in those fields.
 The fields don't have to be specified in the same order in which the struct declared them.
 In other